Dizkm8/backend-psicoapp/README.md

   }
 }
 ```
-You need to change the **Uid** and **Pwd** to match the credentials that you used to create the container.
-If you do not changed the credentials in the container, you can leave it as it is.
+<p>You need to change the <b>Uid</b> and <b>Pwd</b> to match the credentials that you used to create the container.
+If you do not changed the credentials in the container, you can leave it as it is.</p>

 9. Finally, you can start the project executing the command
 ```cs